neo3072/DS-AI-ML-Resources/Data Science Goals, Components, Processes, and Deliverables.md

     + Receiver operator characteristic (ROC)
     + Area under the ROC curve (AUC)
     + F-score
+    + Per Kaggle
+        * LB: Score you get is calculated on a subset of testing set
+        * CV: Score you get by local cross validation is commonly referred to as a CV score.
 - Data splitting
 - Model selection, training, evaluation, validation, complexity reduction, and tuning
     + Iterative process and involves revisiting previous stages, including model selection